luna-negra/luna-negra.github.io/_posts/docker/advanced protocols/2024-07-19-how-to-store-container-log-on-mongoDB-with-fluentd-container.md

 {% highlight ruby linenos %}
 #  /*  Connect to MongoDB container terminal  */
-#  docker exec -it mongodb /bin/bash
+#  sudo docker exec -it mongodb /bin/bash
 #
 #  (Prompt will be changed)
 #  /*  Connect to MongoDB Shell in container  */